alond44/PathGenerator/README.md

 #### Note:

 The folder 'BinFiles' does not have to be inside your working folder.
-The other option is to keep the dsm binary file in a folder named 'BinFiles' in a different folder ('Files' for example) and pass that folder's absolute path as 'Inputpath' to 'create_map'.
+The other option is to keep the dsm binary file in a folder named 'BinFiles' in a different folder ('Files' for example) and pass that folder's absolute path as 'Inputpath' to 'DSMParcer'.

 ### 2. Create an Instance of the PathGenerator: